Dear college spam, let’s break up

 “I’m sorry, I just have a lot going on right now.
 It’s not personal, I just can’t keep up with the hundreds of you vying for my attention,” I thought every time I banished another message to the spam folder.

 My only hope now is that next year, my stalkers will find their perfect matches.
-I know I have outstanding potential and that every college can offer me “unlimited, unforgettable, unparalleled” facilities, staff, students, majors, research centers, academics, opportunities, and dining halls.
+I know I have outstanding potential and that every college can offer me “unlimited, unforgettable, unparalleled” facilities, staff, students, majors, research centers, academics, opportunities and dining halls.
 But alas, it is time for them to move on.

 While it is a great loss for hundreds of universities around the country, I can only attend one.
 I hope that they find someone who suits them better, understands them more.
-To the majority of colleges that will not be receiving my tuition: it’s not you, it’s me.
+To the majority of colleges that will not be receiving my tuition: It’s not you, it’s me.
 I hope you can forgive me.